Where to Stay in Nice in 2025: Best Places in 10 Neighborhoods

 Practicalities

-Run by the Chemin de Fer de Provence, the train makes four trips a day between Nice and Digne-les-Bains and takes about 3 1/2 hours.
+Run by the Chemin de Fer de Provence with ticketing handled by the Lignesdazur.com the train makes four trips a day between Nice and Digne-les-Bains and takes about 3 1/2 hours.
 You can get off, explore a village and re board as often as you like.
 The train also stops seemingly in the middle of nowhere to discharge hikers.

 The train does not leave from the main railway station in Nice but from a much smaller one called the Gare de Nice CP at 4 bis rue Alfred Binet.

-Rather than travelling as far as Digne, it's possible to get off the train at Annot or Puget-Theniers and take the steam-powered Train des Pignes but you'll need to check the schedules carefully as they are run by different companies.
+Rather than travelling as far as Digne, it's possible to get off the train at Annot or Puget-Theniers and take the steam-powered Train des Pignes but you'll need to check the schedules carefully as the train is run by a different company.

 Steam Train